icatalud/dart-sdk-wiki-2/Building-Dartium.md

 ```

 ## Checkout for committers
 A Chromium / Dartium checkout pulls code from ~90 repositories into a single directory hierarchy.
 We do not need to modify the vast majority of these.
-Dartium development typically requires commit access to 3 repositories: the Chromium repository (src), the Blink repository (src/third_party/WebKit), and the Dart repository (src/dart).
+Dartium development typically requires commit access to 2 repositories: the Chromium repository (src) and Blink repository (src/third_party/WebKit), and the Dart repository (src/dart).

-For Chromium and Blink, we work off of Dart-specific branches that we maintain.
-These are branched off of beta branches of chromium.
-They are stored in git repositories at https://chromium.googlesource.com/dart/dartium/src and https://chromium.googlesource.com/dart/dartium/blink.
+For Chromium and Blink, we work off of a Dart-specific branch that we maintain.
+As of Dartium 50, Chromium and Blink are part of the same repository and are in the git repository at https://chromium.googlesource.com/dart/dartium/src/+/releases/2661_work.

 ### Using Git
 ```bash